Publish Novellas 5 September 2021

 “Oh, come on, you know what I mean,” Daniel retorts.

 “No, I do not know what you mean.
 Hemp is good for seizures.
 Your sister has seizures and hemp is going to help her.
-The fact that it also has properties that allow someone to get high doesn’t mean that it is not useful,” Tanya, the supplier, says assertively.
+The fact that it also has properties that allow someone to get high doesn’t mean that it is not useful,” Tanya, the supplier, stresses assertively.

 “I know.
 I know.
 I’m just saying…” says Daniel.

 “You’re just saying you don’t want everyone to have access to it.
 I get you,” she says to him just as she picks up a bag and prepares to climb back out the window.

 “The night has become so cold, Tanya.
 Would you consider staying and just letting your folks know you will be home later?”
 Daniel asks partly out of selfish concern.

 “My folks don’t even know I’m outside the house.
 If they discover I’m gone, they’re probably calling the police,” she says with a big grin.
 “Besides, if I stay here, well…, what do you think will happen?”